World’s Authority on How to Create Highly Collaborative Relationships That Drive Innovation

-Kate’s current passion is the pioneering work she’s leading in Vested at the University of Tennessee.
-Vested is based on award-winning research by the University of Tennessee funded by the United States Air Force to find a “better way to outsource.”
+Vested stems from award-winning research by the University of Tennessee funded by the United States Air Force to find a “better way to outsource.”

 Awards and Recognitions

-Kate’s groundbreaking work with Vested has won much attention.
-Vested was named one of “Outsourcing’s Top 2012 Trends” by Globalization Today, one of the “Top 50+1 Most Influential 2011 Trends” by The World Trade Magazine, and one of the “Tops Trends in IT Services” by Vanguard Marketing International, Inc.
+Kate’s groundbreaking work with Vested has also won many accolades.
+Vested was named one of “Outsourcing’s Top Trends” by Globalization Today, one of the “Top 50+1 Most Influential Trends” by The World Trade Magazine, and of the “Tops Trends in IT Services” by Vanguard Marketing International, Inc.

-Kate herself has been been recognized by The Journal of Commerce as a “Woman on the Move in Trade and Transportation” and as a “Rainmaker” by DC Velocity for her contributions to building the supply chain profession.
-For her work on Vested, she was named one of Globalization Today’s “Powerhouse 25” outsourcing industry leaders.
-Other accolades include being recognized by Logistics Quarterly and Supply Chain Digest as a “Woman in Supply Chain,” being honored as a “Woman of International Influence” by Global Executive Women, and being a top 10 finalist for “Best Entrepreneur—Service Business Under 100 Employees” by the American Business Awards for Woman.
+Kate herself has been recognized by The Journal of Commerce as a “Woman on the Move in Trade and Transportation” and as a “Rainmaker” by DC Velocity Magazine for her insights and contributions.
+Most recently she was named to the Sourcing Industry Groups “Hall of Fame” and to the Global Associations “A-List” of sourcing thought leaders.
+She has been recognized by Logistics Quarterly and Supply Chain Digest as a “Woman in Supply Chain,” honored as a “Woman of International Influence” by Global Executive Women, and named a top 10 finalist for “Best Entrepreneur—Service Business Under 100 Employees” by the American Business Awards for Woman.